calc_stats provides an interface for calculating statistics/metrics on

 b_coding).
 The reason for returning subclasses of data.frame is

-methods (e.g., plot.cafs).
+to provide custom plot() methods (e.g., plot.cafs).
 To get rid

 of the subclass label and additional attributes (i.e., to get just the plain

-underlying data.frame, users can use unpack_obj()
+underlying data.frame, users can use unpack_obj()).

-contains multiple character strings (i.e., is a character vector) a
+If type contains multiple character strings (i.e., is a character vector) a

 subclass of list with the calculated statistics is returned.
 The list will

-(to easily create multiple panels using the
+be of type stats_dm_list (to easily create multiple panels using the

-respective plot.stats_dm_list()
+respective plot.stats_dm_list() method).

-The print methods print.stats_dm()
+The print methods print.stats_dm() and print.stats_dm_list() each

-invisibly return the supplied object x
+invisibly return the supplied object x.

 Details

-is a generic function to handle the calculation of different
+calc_stats is a generic function to handle the calculation of different

 statistics/metrics for the supported object types.
 Per default, it returns